hritika2708/SolutionsAA/README.md

 df=pd.read_csv('filename.csv')
 df['racism_degree'] = 0 #let it be last column
+racist = ... #Let this be the list provided
 ```
 > Created a new column and initialised it to `0` to store the degree of racism as a percentage.
 > I am using pandas to easily manipulate csv files, and regex to clean data.